levoxtrip/TKB/docs/topics/vvvv/OOP.md

 `shift+ctrl+k` - Create all getter and setter operations in Data type

 ## Process Node
+Generally a `Process` is a wrapper when you want to group functionality in a sub patch together.
+We use it to structure the patch.
+In the background a `Process` is ether a *Record* or a *Class*.

 When we create our own `Node` in the *Node browser* we generate a so called `Process Node`.

 The `Process Node` is taking care of *creating* and *updating* the *thing*.
 It is incapsulating a living thing with a state.

 The `Process Node` has an *Update* function/Operation that get's called when the Node is in your patch.